ApacheSub/bsc_recoverfunds_extension/README.md

 There are 3 customization options to cover more ground in the search.

-1. MAX_DEPTH variable will make add more depth to the paths that are searched
+1. MAX_DEPTH variable will add more depth to the paths that are searched

 Default depth is 2.
 Updating this variable will dramatically increase the runtime but incase address is generated using some very weird path, it may be useful.